-I manage the employment team and have a caseload of employment matters on behalf of members of unions, associations, professional bodies, charities as well as private clients.
+I am managing partner and head of the employment team, I also have a caseload of employment matters on behalf of members of unions, associations, professional bodies, charities as well as private clients.

 I specialise in whistle-blowing cases, employment status, TUPE, protective awards, discrimination cases (such as on the grounds of sex, race, sexual orientation, disability and age) as well as, for example, unfair dismissal and contractual disputes.
 I have a successful history in unfair dismissal cases involving, for example, whistle-blowing, trade union reasons, health and safety grounds, the assertion of statutory rights and regularly conduct my own advocacy in Tribunals and Courts.

 I provide industrial action advice and assist unions with internal matters involving union rules, constitutional, regulatory (Certification Office, CAC etc) and recognition issues.
 I advise on other matters such as defamation and intellectual property rights.

 I represent individuals in regulatory disciplinary processes such as before the Nursing & Midwifery Council (NMC), Farriers Registration Council (FRC) and British Horseracing Authority (BHA).

 I deliver talks and training packages on a wide variety of employment law topics.
 I also write articles concerning employment issues, being a contributor to Westlaw UK Insight, part of Sweet & Maxwell, Thomas Reuters.

 I’ve been involved in a number of appeal cases, for example at the Employment Appeal and Court of Appeal, with reported cases of Wilsons Solicitors v Johnsons and others [UKEAT051510] and Woodhouse v West North West Homes Leeds Limited [UKEAT000712] at the Employment Appeal Tribunal in London, and Leeds City Council v Woodhouse [2010 EWCA Civ 410], at the Court of Appeal.